|

 A summary of the changes is below:

-- The only skill based changes are:
+- The only skill

 - Engine

-starting in various conditions, i.e., hot/cold/normal starts.
+starting in various conditions, i.e.,

-- Proper pitch attitude on landing
+- Proper pitch

-(which has always been a practical area of focus).
+been a practical area of focus).

-The applicable knowledge based changes are:
+The applicable knowledge based

 - Runway